 A room's structure and appearance can be modified using its edit tools and specification dialog.
 Rooms can be selected in all views, and the ways in which they can be edited depend somewhat on the current view.
-See "Selecting Rooms" on page 134.
+See Selecting Rooms on page 163.

 The floor and ceiling heights of individual rooms and entire floor levels can be edited using edit handles in 3D views.
 Lowered ceilings cannot be edited in 3D.
-See "3D Views" on page 303.
+See 3D Views on page 382.
+See The Exterior Room on page 164.

 The default floor and ceiling heights for an entire floor level can be edited by selecting the Exterior Room.
-See "Floor and Room Defaults" on page 132.
+See The Exterior Room on page 164 and Floor and Room Defaults on page 160.